-External audit (Ernst & Young LLP) issued their 'Annual Audit Letter for the year ended 31 March 2018' in September 2018 and this was considered by the JARAP at their meeting held on 19 September 2018.
-The letter summarised the results of their 2017-18 audit and built on the 'Audit Results Report' considered by the JARAP at their meeting on the 24 July 2018.
+External audit (Ernst & Young LLP) issued their 'Annual Audit Letter for the year ended 31 March 2019' in October 2019 and this was considered by the JARAP at their meeting held on 23 October 2019.
+The letter summarised the results of their 2018/19 audit and built on the 'Audit Results Report' considered by the JARAP at their meeting on the 24 July 2019.
 It reported that:

-- 'Unqualified the financial statements give a true and fair view of the financial position of the PCC, CC, Group and Pension Fund as at 31 March 2018 and of its expenditure for the year then ended: - other information published with the financial statements was consistent with the Annual Accounts; - we concluded that you have put in place proper arrangements to secure value for money in your use of resources - the Governance statement was consistent with our understanding of the PCC and CC; - we had no matters to report in the public interest; - Written recommendations to the PCC and CC which should be copied to the Secretary of State - we had no matters to report; - Other actions taken in relation to our responsibilities under the Local Audit and Accountability Act 2014 - we had no matters to report; - Reporting to the National Audit Office (NAO) on our review of the PCC and CC's Whole of Government Accounts Return (WGA) - we had no matters to report;
+- 'Unqualified the financial statements give a true and fair view of the financial position of the PCC, CC, Group and Pension Fund as at 31 March 2019 and of its expenditure for the year then ended; - other information published with the financial statements was consistent with the Annual Accounts: - we have not identified any significant deficiencies in the design or operation of an internal control that might result in a material misstatement in you financial statements and which is unknown to you; - from our work we determined that the PCC and CC had adequate arrangements to respond to the risks of securing its medium to longer term financial resilience; - the PCC and CC complied with the 2015 Accounts and Audit regulations in their notice of audit: - we concluded that you have put in place proper arrangements to secure value for money in your use of resources; - the Governance statement was consistent with our understanding of the PCC and CC; - we had no matters to report in the public interest; - Written recommendations to the PCC and CC which should be copied to the Secretary of State - we did not identify any issues; - Other actions taken in relation to our responsibilities under the Local Audit and Accountability Act 2014 - we had no matters to report; - Reporting to the National Audit Office (NAO) on our review of the PCC and CC's Whole of Government Accounts Return (WGA) - we had no matters to report;